Spectro-Polarimetric High-Contrast Exoplanet Research

 Spectro-Polarimetric High-contrast Exoplanet REsearch (VLT-SPHERE) is an adaptive optics system and coronagraphic facility at the Very Large Telescope (VLT).
 It provides direct imaging as well as spectroscopic and polarimetric characterization of exoplanet systems.
-The instrument operates in the visible and near infrared, achieving, albeit over a limited field of view, superior image quality and contrast for bright targets.
+The instrument operates in the visible and near infrared, achieving exquisite image quality and contrast over a small field of view around bright targets.

-Results from SPHERE complement those from other planet finder projects which include HARPS, CoRoT, and the Kepler Mission.
-The instrument was installed on Unit Telescope "Melipal" (UT3) and achieved first light in June, 2014.
+Results from SPHERE complement those from other planet finder projects, which include HARPS, CoRoT, and the Kepler Mission.
+The instrument was installed on Unit Telescope "Melipal" (UT3) and achieved first light in May, 2014.
 At the time of installation, it was the latest of a series of second generation VLT-instruments such as X-shooter, KMOS and MUSE.

 Science goals

 Direct imaging of exoplanets is extremely challenging: